perone/protocoin/docs/source/examples.rst

 Public Key will be always the same if you always use the same password.

 .. warning:: Remember that if you're going to use this method to generate
-             a key pair and you then forget the password, you'll lose all your Bitcoins.
+             a key pair and the brain wallet password is forgotten then the Bitcoins are lost forever.
+Remember to always create backups (encrypted) of your wallet data.